Megamjm/Comfyvn-ToolProject/docs/studio_phase7_advisory.md

 --------------------
 - Core logic in `comfyvn/core/advisory.py` manages findings, resolution tracking, and log storage.
 - API layer in `comfyvn/server/modules/advisory_api.py` exposes scan, log, and resolve endpoints.
+- Findings persist to the `findings` SQLite table so audits survive process restarts and exports can reference remediation history.
 - Advisory logs are intended for `advisory.log` once a dedicated handler is added; for now they flow into `system.log` in the user log directory.
 - GUI advisory view will consume `/api/advisory/logs` and surface resolution workflows.